 If you want to get a blow-by-blow explanation from the devs themselves, you can also watch highlights from the same trailer with some commentary below, where we learn there's a small detail that hints at a new (possibly military) faction, and that artifact shown can be used to stamina.
 There's also a cameo at the end from Sergiy Grygorovych, founder of GSC Game World:

 If you want to see some earlier footage from Stalker 2, there was also a teaser back in 2020 that "demonstrates the level of graphics and atmosphere we are aiming to achieve on release" as well as an in-engine teaser.

 There's a true open world this time

-The maps of the earlier Stalker games were big—but they weren't entirely open worlds.
+The maps in the earlier Stalker games were big, but they weren't entirely open worlds.
 While sizable, they were broken up into chunks and you were funneled through a few specific access points to travel between them.